karthikbaskar/AdaptiveCards/specs/DesignDiscussions/DynamicTypeaheadSearch.md

 # Dynamic Typeahead search

-### Communication from host to sdk and sdk to host
+### Communication with the host
-We will have to send the query to the host whenever query is changing in the input control so that host can make an invoke to the bot and once the choices is returned by the host we will update the choices in the UI.
+We will have to send the query to the host whenever search text is changing in the choiceset input control so that host can fetch dynamic choices and once the choices is returned by the host, we will update the choices in the UI.

 Option 1: We can make use of notifications for async communication in iOS.